 Best Linux Distros 2020 – A Quick Summarized List:

-- Best Linux distro, lightweight, and really easy to use – MX Linux – Ubuntu and Debian-based
+- Best Linux distro, lightweight, and really easy to use – MX Linux – Debian and antiX-based

 - User-friendly Linux distro, similar to Windows, and lightweight – Linux Mint – Ubuntu and Debian-based